-- (b) Within 90 days of the execution of this Settlement Agreement, the Commonwealth Defendants shall also initiate the process of modifying any administrative regulations currently governing child-caring facilities and child-placing agencies that must be enacted to comply with the terms of this Settlement Agreement.
+- (a) Within 90 days of the execution of this Settlement Agreement, the Commonwealth Defendants shall initiate the process of enacting or modifying administrative regulations to authorize and implement the provisions of Sections 2(a), 2(b), 2(h), and 2(i) above, as well as any other provisions of this Settlement Agreement that the Commonwealth Defendants elect to memorialize in new or modified regulations or that the Commonwealth Defendants or a court determine can be lawfully implemented only upon the enactment or modification of administrative regulations.
 Plaintiffs and Plaintiffs' Organizational Counsel expressly agree and acknowledge that the Commonwealth Defendants cannot guarantee the promulgation of any regulation, and that the failure to promulgate any regulation shall not be considered a violation of this Settlement Agreement pursuant to Section 9, infra.
-However, if the Commonwealth Defendants fail to promulgate any regulation that must be enacted to comply with the terms of this Agreement, Plaintiffs shall have the right, in their sole discretion, to declare this entire Agreement null and void. - (c) Plaintiffs and Plaintiffs' Organizational Counsel expressly agree and acknowledge that the Commonwealth Defendants cannot guarantee that all Agencies will agree to execute the modified PCC Agreement.
-Furthermore, the Commonwealth Defendants reserve the right to seek an appropriate Court order, pursuant to Section 9, infra, temporarily suspending provisions of this Agreement, in the event that their compliance with this Agreement causes a material and imminent threat to their ability to fulfill their statutory duties to provide care to children placed in their custody.
-Such a temporary suspension shall toll the seven-year time limitations under Sections 2(j), 3, 8, 9, and 10 of this Agreement.
+However, if the Commonwealth Defendants fail to promulgate any regulation that must be enacted to comply with the terms of this Agreement, Plaintiffs shall have the right, in their sole discretion, to declare this entire Agreement null and void. - (b) No later than the effective date of the regulations enacted or modified pursuant to the rulemaking required by Section 6(a) (the "Effective Date"), the Commonwealth Defendants shall implement modifications to the PCC Agreement as set forth herein, subject to the conditions set forth in this Section 6.
+Notwithstanding the foregoing, to the extent that the provisions of Sections 2(c), 2(d), 2(e), 2(f), and 2(g) of this Settlement Agreement are not included in the rulemaking required by Section 6(a), the Commonwealth Defendants shall implement those provisions no later than July 1, 2021, if that date is earlier than the Effective Date. - (c) Plaintiffs and Plaintiffs' Organizational Counsel expressly agree and acknowledge that the Commonwealth Defendants cannot guarantee that all Agencies will agree to execute the modified PCC Agreement.
+Furthermore, the Commonwealth Defendants reserve the right to seek appropriate judicial relief temporarily suspending provisions of this Agreement, in the event that their compliance with this Agreement causes a material and imminent threat to their ability to fulfill their statutory duties to provide care to children placed in their custody.
+Such a temporary suspension shall toll the seven-year time limitations under Sections 2(i), 3, 8, 9, and 10 of this Agreement.
 Such a temporary suspension shall remain in effect only so long as necessary to allow the Commonwealth Defendants to make appropriate arrangements to meet their contractual obligations under this Agreement.
 During the period of such a temporary suspension, the Commonwealth Defendants shall use their best efforts to make such arrangements.
-The Commonwealth Defendants shall have 60 days in which to make such arrangements.
+Commonwealth Defendants shall have 60 days in which to make such arrangements.
 If after 60 days the Commonwealth Defendants are unable to make arrangements that enable them to comply with their obligations under this Agreement and to provide care to children placed in their custody, Plaintiffs shall have the right, in their sole discretion, to declare this entire Agreement null and void.
 Failure or refusal of any Agency to execute the modified PCC Agreement shall not be considered a violation of this Settlement Agreement pursuant to Section 9, infra.
-However, if an Agency fails or refuses to execute the modified PCC Agreement, the Commonwealth may continue to place children with the Agency prior to obtaining a Court order temporarily suspending provisions of this Agreement only if it files, within ten (10) days of the Agency's failure or refusal to execute the modified PCC Agreement, an emergency motion for expedited issuance of such a Court order, and only until the Court rules on the motion.
+However, if an Agency fails or refuses to execute the modified PCC Agreement, the Commonwealth may continue to place children with the Agency prior to obtaining judicial relief temporarily suspending provisions of this Agreement only if it files, within ten (10) days of the Agency's failure or refusal to execute the modified PCC Agreement, an emergency motion for expedited issuance of such relief, and only until the motion is ruled on.